Agricultural genetics

 Varietals are valuable

-You spend significant amounts of time, resources, and expertise to develop new plant varieties.
+You spend significant time, resources, and expertise developing new plant varieties.
 Your successes are protectable intellectual property.
 This protection is available to all plant breeders, including universities.
 Henry Law can help you protect your future royalties on grains, wheat, grasses, peas, and much more.

 PVPA

-The Plant Variety Protection Act first signed into law in 1970, amended in 1994, and again in 2018, provides a third avenue of intellectual property protection to Plant Patents and Utility Patents.
+The Plant Variety Protection Act was first signed into law in 1970, amended in 1994, and again in 2018, and provides a third avenue of intellectual property protection for plant and utility patents.
 Under the PVPA, breeders can obtain a certificate that allows them exclusive control of their varietals for 20 years (or 25 years for vines and trees).
-This exclusive control allows breeders to recoup their investments through the sale of the newly developed varieties.
+This exclusive control will enable breeders to recoup their investments by licensing the newly developed varieties.

 The 2018 Farm Bill